jakerobinson/polaris-o365-powershell/QUICK_START.md

 ## Bulk Assignment Use-case

-We can bulk assign SLAs to O365 accounts, if for example we want to do a staggered migration.
+We can bulk assign SLAs to O365 Mailbox accounts, if for example we want to do a staggered migration.
 The following code can be used to do this:

 ```powershell
 $token = Get-PolarisToken -Username $username -Password $password -PolarisURL $url